alkhasov/learn/javascript/README.md

 #### 03 ¬ Arrays

 Little bit closely learned arrays and default array methods.
-I hope my way to use objects isn't a bad pattern, because I wrote sort of tic-tac-toe game just use only one object which contain all game functionality and params in it.
-Checking winner works too!
+I hope my way to use objects isn't a bad pattern, because I wrote sort of tic-tac-toe game just use only one object which contains all game functionality and params in it.
+Checking the winner works too!

 #### 04 ¬ Challenge #1

-I found JS exercises (actually it is JavaScript Basics course) on HTML Academy website, which is good education project for beginners in web development, maybe the best in russian.
-So, a not a long thinking, I challenge myself to do all easy and medium level exercises on it, and maybe some hard one if I understand they will not claim much time.
+I found JS exercises (actually it is JavaScript Basics course) on HTML Academy website, which is good education project for beginners in web development, maybe the best in Russian.
+So, not long thinking, I challenge myself to do all easy and medium level exercises on it, and maybe some hard one if I understand they will not claim much time.
 Timeline, where every string is one evening, 2-3 hours:

 > - First 3 of 7 chapters, which contained 56 theoretical exercises and 22 practical
 > - 4 and 5 chapters, which contained 50 theoretical exercises and 14 practical (just two about functions :C)